Paul-Asamoah-Boadu/SQL-Data-Dig/README.md

 - aggregating and summarizing data using Postgres clauses.

 Further queries can be performed on the "Inventory" table to analyze and extract meaningful information from the data.

+<a id="recommedations"></a>
+<h2>Project Recommendation</h2>

+This project is a great opportunity for anyone looking to learn about database design and SQL.
+Whether you're a beginner or an experienced database administrator, you will find this project both challenging and rewarding.
+With a comprehensive design and well-documented code, this project is easy to understand and customize to your needs.